-Supply point means the point of connection for the customer or the connection point where the Distributed Energy Resource's electricity is delivered to the Distribution System.
+Supply Point means the point of Connection for the Customer or the Connection point where the electricity from a Distributed Energy Resource is delivered to the Distribution System.
 See Section 4 for the official definition.

 Hydro Ottawa may require that the Customer provide payment in order for Hydro Ottawa to implement a new or altered electrical Service.
 Hydro Ottawa will assess Costs for new or altered electrical Services.